amyeee/hookline-id3-extractor/README.md

 ### Set-up

-Create a database and tables using schema.sql.
+Create a production and test database.

-__NOTE.__ This will drop and recreate the database from scratch.
+__NOTE.__ This will drop and recreate the database from scratch so make sure you don't have any data that you want to keep!

-    $ mysql -uroot < schema.sql
+    $ rake create_dbs

 ### Tests